 Make sure to keep each of these points in mind, as they could actually make or break your recruiting efforts!
 Remember, recruiting isn’t just about getting more scouts to show up for your meetings, it’s an organized process to show your community the best your troop has to offer (and hopefully get them to want in).

-Just a small disclaimer before we get started: These methods worked wonders in my troop and Kevin’s, but there’s no guarantee that they’ll be perfect for your troop, too.
+Just a small disclaimer before we get started: These methods worked wonders in my troop and others I’ve heard about, but there’s no guarantee that they’ll be perfect for your troop, too.

 I’d encourage you to pair these strategies with your existing recruiting program, and not try to replace what you’re currently doing right away.
 Once you see a method that’s really working, double down on it!
 Improving on each iteration is by far the best way to recruit and retain scouts for the long run!